-Friendships are sometimes like a good movie where we know within twenty minutes it’s going to be worth viewing for an hour and a half more.
+Friendships are like a movie where we know within twenty minutes it’s worth viewing for an hour and a half.
 Or like a book you’ve been hooked on since the first page.
-The deeper we get into those stories, the more intrigued we become—the same way it is with the best people we meet.
+The deeper we get into stories, the more intrigued we become—the same as with the best people we meet.

 Karen, with her Mona Lisa smile, snuck into my world by slowly and quietly unveiling herself.
 One day I realized her friendship had become a healthy addiction.
 Each time she answers my call with keen expectation in her slow, “Hello,” I know how much I love her.

 Jackie, my older sister, did the same getting into my heart.
-We broke our final too-long-in-place residual-from-childhood icebergs when we shared an inane argument deemed The Saga of the Impossibly Skinny Levis.
+We broke our final too-long-in-place residual-from-childhood icebergs sharing an inane argument deemed The Saga of the Impossibly Skinny Levis.
 We laughed so hard we wept in each other’s arms.

 Another friend?
 We danced the work dance for months before I invited her to my house.
 She sat crossed-legged on my couch, drinking a beer, seeming too serious to be my friend.
 Some part of our conversation took a turn for the humorous and she fell over giggling.
 Friends for decades.

-I acknowledge my impatience with this or that thing/event/process over the course of my life, but took too long to realize I could be that way in relationships.
-I was always trying to cut to the chase, get to the bottom line so to speak, and rushed through the getting to know the person only to fail time and again.
+I acknowledge my impatience with this or that thing/event/process over the course of my life.
+Yet, I took too long to realize I was that way in relationships.
+I tried to cut to the chase, get to the bottom line, rushing through the getting to know the person.
+Failing in friendship time and again.

 Alex and I were friends for many years before marrying.
-We fought and argued, debated and frayed each other’s nerves to the last unraveling.
-Now our friendship has enough differences to keep it interesting and intriguing, and plenty of similarities to keep us walking the same direction.
-As this relationship gets better, I realize that my friendships benefit—I want to know friends deeper and be more accepting of the parts of them that make me crazy (as I pray they do for me) as I do with Alex.
+We fought and argued, debating and fraying each other’s nerves to the last unraveling.
+Our friendship has enough differences to keep it and intriguing and plenty of similarities to keep us walking the same direction.
+As this relationship improves, my friendships benefit.
+I want to know friends deeper and be more accepting of the parts of them that make me crazy.
+As I pray they do for me, as I do with Alex.

 Friendships, relationships, take a long, long time to ripen to the point of unconditional love and acceptance.
 Be patient, listen, and by all means speak your piece when you need to—with their best interests in mind.
 Before you purge a would-be friend, search your heart and make sure it’s the right step to take.
-I know that the friends I have lost touch with over the years and still miss are the ones I let go before the unfolding of us was finished.
+The friends I lost over the years and miss are the ones I let go before the unfolding was finished.

-Zing, that fun little zap of enticement, can be found everywhere—simply keep your heart and eyes open and your expectations unencumbered.
+Zing, that zap of enticement, is found everywhere—simply keep your heart and eyes open and your expectations unencumbered.